Made in America Since 1972.

 Yes.
 One or two expansion relay boards can be added after safely powering down the DVP-1200 panel and installing them according to the DVP-1200 User Manual.

-After changing settings on the screen, clicking the menu button twice brings up a prompt to save the changes.
+After changing the settings on the screen, clicking the menu button twice brings up a prompt to save the changes.
 Press the number 1 to save and 0 to not save.

 Yes.
-Think of a zone as an area you wish to monitor the atmosphere where a fan, alarm, and/or horn & strobe will be located that can alert people to the presence of undesired conditions.
+Think of a zone as an area where you wish to monitor the atmosphere where a fan, alarm, and/or horn & strobe will be located that can alert people to the presence of undesired conditions.
 The detectors mounted in that area can be added to a zone together.
-You can add multiple detector types such as Nitrogen Dioxide (NO2), Combustible Gas (such as Propane, Methane, and Hydrogen), and even Refrigerant detectors to the same zone.
+You can add multiple detector types, such as Nitrogen Dioxide (NO2), Combustible Gas (such as Propane, Methane, and Hydrogen), and even Refrigerant detectors to the same zone.

 Highlight TECHNICAL SUPPORT and press the Enter Button.
 The current Firmware version will be displayed.